scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

 \end{align}
 $$

-where we used the fact that the covariance with a constant is zero, the second condition of
+where I used the fact that the covariance with a constant is zero, the second condition of
 $$\eqref{eq:hypothesis}$$ once more, and the uncorrelation of the $$(\varepsilon_i)$$.
 Hence, we obtain $$0 = \mathop{\text{Var}}(\varepsilon_j) = \mathop{\mathbf{E}}(\varepsilon_j^2)$$ because of
 the first condition in $$\eqref{eq:hypothesis}$$, which is only possible if $$\varepsilon_j = 0$$